 Create an online community where resources and tools are stored, training and progress can be tracked, and stories can be shared.

-Be part of the Creative Care Revolution that is breaking down the stigma and stereotypes around aging and dementia and building positive intergenerational relationships.
+Help break down the stigma and stereotypes around aging and dementia by building positive intergenerational relationships.

 Gain access to our online training and tools to support meaningful implementation for students, teachers, and other partners.